j1fig/mucana/README.md

 After getting these you should create the python virtualenv and install the requirements via

 	python3 -m venv .venv
-	. ./venv/bin/activate  # the rest of this document will assum you have this venv active. pip install -r requirements.txt
+	. ./venv/bin/activate  # the rest of this document will assume you have this venv active. pip install -r requirements.txt